cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 If a `check()` fails, then and persistent operation in the chain will be bypassed and the `commit()` call returns a `Deno.KvCommitError` that contains an `ok` field that is equal to `false`.

 Notice that I am using object spread to create the user here, which creates a new object with a new phone number.
 I could have used `delete()` to blow away the old object and replace it with a new object, but that would delete the old record and I would not be able to reconstruct the mutation history of this record.
 If you don't care about version history and want to save on storage space, then you should call `delete()` before `set()`.

-### Persisting data in a KV transaction
+### Using `set()` and `delete()` for transactional persistance

+In the previous example, `set()` is used to create or update data in a transactional chain (and a `Deno.AtomicOperation` method).
+It works the same way as `Deno.Kv.set()` taking a key and value as arguments.
+It is used to persist the value in a KV store with the key as the primary key.

+Likewise, `delete()`, an `Deno.AtomicOperation` method, works the same way as it's `Deno..Kv` counterpart.
+It takes a key argument and is used to remove records from a Deno KV store.

+Both `set()` and `delete()` can be chained to `atomic()` multiple times, but there cannot be more than 10 writes in a single persistent chain.

-The full power of KV transaction is revealed when you need to store related objects.
+The full power of KV transactional persistence is revealed when you need to store related objects.
 For instance, if you have a user who has an address and phone numbers.
 You start with Typescript types defining the model:
 ```ts
 interface User {
   id?: string; // id added just prior to persistence